All Articles

 If you're early in your journey, only list skills you can actually demonstrate.
 Hiring managers can spot inflated skill sections quickly.

-4. Show Real Projects (Even Small Ones)
+4. Show Real Projects and Trustworthy Code

 For each project, explain: